uditalias/injex/website/docs/basic-example.md

 }
 ```

-Line 1 defines this module as the bootstrap class, you should have only 1 class in your container with the `@bootstrap()` decorator.
+Line 1 defines this module as the bootstrap class.
+You should have only 1 class in your container with the `@bootstrap()` decorator.

-In line 6 we tells Injex that we want to `@inject()` the `mailService` singleton module we created earlier so we can use it to send our so important email 😅.
+In line 6, we tell Injex that we want to `@inject()` the `mailService` singleton module we created earlier so we can use it to send our so important email 😅.

 :::note A Side Note
-You probably asking yourself, how is the mailService on line 6 received the singleton instance of `MailService` (with the capital 'M'), the answer is that Injex takes the name of the module class (MailService) and convert it to it's camelCased version.
+You probably asking yourself, how is the `mailService` on line 6 received the singleton instance of `MailService` (with the capital 'M')?
+The answer is that Injex takes the name of the module class (MailService) and converts it to its camelCased version.
 You can read more about it on the [@inject()](/docs/api/core/decorators/inject) decorator docs.
 :::

 ## The Injex container

-The container is the main part of the Injex framework, this is where all your application module definitions, instances, factories and configurations will live for later injection.
+The container is the central part of the Injex framework.
+It's where all your application module definitions, instances, factories, and configurations will live for later injection.

 We're going to use the Injex Node container, the one we installed earlier via the `npm install @injex/node` command.